 This wide-angle shot of the abandoned Grand 12-plex in New Orleans is in the opening credits for the film, which begins and ends with desaturated views of abandoned movie theatres.
 Written by Bret Easton Ellis, it's a thriller about some sad people on the fringes of the film business.
 See the Theatres In Movies post for more shots from "Canyons."

-More information: See the page here on this site about the Cinerama Dome.
+See the pages here on this site about the Cinerama Dome.
 There are links to stories about the chain's April 2021 decision to not reopen and a discussion about what's happened to the other ArcLight and Pacific Theatres locations.

 No comments: